 Monkey shakespeare and a board full of goiter.
 FF, it's like GG but different.
 That and Munching the beef dress.
-Hmm, I should stop spending so much time
+Hmm, I should stop spending so much time all is 4, damn 6 letter words.
+I am the man, I am the man, woo-m-a-n, I mean m-a-n.

 The wanderer is lightenup's father, who is also named lisa, she saw phantom.
 This is what I gained from the chat window.
+Ahh, the relations on chatrooms.
+I just got all the words, where